ARION

 With that, she turned and walked away.
 The whatsit approached the fence again and slipped the fingers of two hands into the slats to grip it lightly.
 It peered in to watch the lioness drop to all fours and walk away toward the wooden gazebo.

 The creature seemed focused upon the two lions in the structure for a while, but then its ears shifted to the adult squirrel talking to her three-year old mouse.
 The mother pointed a finger at the child and said his name, and then waited for him to repeat it back to her.
-Then she pointed a finger at herself and said the word “Mama”, which the young male repeated with a grin.
+Then she pointed a finger at herself and said the word “Mama,” which the young male repeated with a grin.
 From a cloth bag at her side, she picked out various everyday objects, told him what it was, and waited for his response.
 Each time he correctly repeated a word, the mother would clap her hands and praise him, and he would even mimic the clapping himself.
 Sometimes he would not get something right, but his mother only repeated it until he got it correctly.

 When she ran out of items in the bag, she pointed to things around them; fence, rock, sand, foot, hand, ears and such.
-When she said “ears”, she grabbed his large ears lightly and wiggled them, making him laugh and giggle.
+When she said “ears,” she grabbed his large ears lightly and wiggled them, making him laugh and giggle.

 The whatsit watched their exchange closely, even reaching up to lightly grasp its own ears.
 When the squirrel got the mouse up onto his feet, she dusted the sand from his shorts and his leg fur, and then led him away toward the other mother with the two children she watched over.

-The two mothers fell into a lively conversation and soon neither were watching over their young ones.
+The pair of mothers fell into a lively conversation and soon neither were watching over their young ones.
 None of them were really old enough to get into much trouble, but the little mouse began wandering from each of the playground things one to another.
 Each time he neared one, he would touch it with a hand and then say its name.

 When he ran out of things to name, he looked toward the large gate in the fence.
 He wandered over to it and put his hands on the metal, and then he noticed what no one else had.
 The ground was uneven and the gate halves did not come together perfectly at that spot.